JIGutierrez/react-config-loader/README.md

 export { ConfigProvider, useConfig };
 ```

-Then, in your `main.tsx` (or the uppermost scope you'd like your config to be available in)
+Then, in your `main.tsx` (or the uppermost scope you'd like your config to be available in):

 ```tsx
 // main.tsx